marcellisb216/ARNGREN.net/README.md

 ## Description

 I’m redesigning Arngren.net, an online marketplace that currently has a cluttered and outdated design.
 The site features a wide range of products, but its navigation is confusing and difficult to use.
 The new site will have a cleaner, more organized layout, with better categorization of products, improved search functionality, and a more modern look to enhance the user experience and make it easier for customers to find and purchase items.

+Additionally, the redesign will prioritize mobile responsiveness, ensuring a seamless shopping experience across all devices.
+A more intuitive interface will replace the current chaotic structure, featuring clear menus, visually appealing product displays, and a streamlined checkout process.
+Enhanced filtering options and smart recommendations will help users quickly discover relevant products.
+The goal is to transform Arngren.net into a user-friendly, visually engaging, and efficient marketplace that meets the expectations of modern online shoppers.

 ## Target Audience